Helping leaders strengthen psychological safety, daily improvement, and leadership behaviors — especially in healthcare.

-Mark Graban provides Lean consulting and coaching services that help leaders build cultures of psychological safety, daily improvement, and sustained performance—especially in healthcare and other complex organizations.
+Mark Graban provides Lean consulting and coaching that helps leaders build cultures of psychological safety, daily improvement, and sustained performance.
+His approach focuses on leadership behaviors and systems — not slogans, mandates, or tool-only implementations.

 Your organization doesn't need another quick fix, framework, or short-lived initiative.